Susan Arnold, M.D. (Pediatric Track)

 - Investigational antiepileptic drug research

-- Scalp electroencephalography in over 3000 adult and pediatric patients per year
+- Scalp electroencephalography in neonates, children, and adults

 - Invasive electroencephalography with depth and subdural electrodes